A Short Survey on Business Models of Decentralized Finance (DeFi) Protocols: Major DeFi Protocols

-\textit{Business Model - } Yield Aggregators cash flow is based on their Vaults performance.
-That is, yield aggregators charge a commission fee on the strategy's profit.
+Yield Aggregators cash flow is based on their Vaults' performance.
+That is, yield aggregators charge a commission on the strategy's profit.
 Hence, the investor yield will be equivalent to the Vault's total profit minus the protocol's fee.
-Different tokens apply different interest rates: Yearn Finance v2 applies 20\% as performance fee and an additional 2\% as management fee \cite{yearn_fee}, Pickle Finance and Idle have 20\% and 10\% performances fees respectively \cite{pickle_fee} \cite{idle_fee}.
-Harvest is the only yield aggregator that applies 30\% of fees but uses the whole reward to buy back FARM tokens (Harvest native tokens) from DEXs and re-distribute them to FARM stakers \cite{harvest_fee}.
+Different tokens apply different fee rates: Yearn Finance v2 applies 20\% as performance fee and an additional 2\% as management fee \cite{yearn_fee}, Pickle Finance and Idle have 20\% and 10\% performance fees respectively \cite{pickle_fee, idle_fee}.
+Harvest is the only yield aggregator that applies 30\% of fees but uses the whole reward to buy back FARM---Harvest native tokens---from DEXs and redistribute them to stakers \cite{harvest_fee}.